Home > For whom > Industry & paint shops

 Video

-This is how our solution for painters works
+This is how our solution works for industry and paint shops

 In this short video, we show how our plants collect, treat and reuse contaminated rinse water, step by step.